Ricci flow and the determinant of the Laplacian on non-compact surfaces: Renormalization on non-compact Riemann surfaces

 \begin{remark} For exactly hyperbolic metrics this appears in \cite[\S 2]{BJP:Selberg} for surfaces and in \cite{Epstein} for higher dimensional hyperbolic manifolds without cusps; see also \cite{Albin1} for higher dimensional asymptotically hyperbolic metrics that are asymptotically Einstein.

-If the funnel ends of $g$ are not totally geodesic, one can check that the boundary contribution in \eqref{PreGBThm} is essentially the same as the boundary contribution to the Gauss-Bonnet theorem for the incomplete metric $x_{\fun}^2g$ (where $x_{\fun}$ is a bdf for $\pa_{\fun}M$). \end{remark}
+If the funnel ends of $g$ are not totally geodesic, one can check that the boundary contribution in the corresponding renormalized Gauss-Bonnet theorem is essentially the same as the boundary contribution to the Gauss-Bonnet theorem for the incomplete metric $x_{\fun}^2g$ (where $x_{\fun}$ is a bdf for $\pa_{\fun}M$). \end{remark}